morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 - all adapters use modern in-kernel (mac80211) drivers that make the adapters plug and play (No Exceptions!)
 - all adapters are single-state (no Windows driver inside) (No Exceptions!)
+- all adapters must pass rigorous testing by me, @morrownr, or have multiply recommendations from users
-- adapters that are single-function (no Bluetooth support) are preferred, combo adapters will be rarely listed
+- adapters that are single-function (no Bluetooth support) are preferred
 - adapters that use chip maker default device IDs, VID/PID, are preferred and will be given listing priority
 ```